5G: What Business Leaders Need to Know

 What is 5G?

-There are three major ways in which 5G will be transformative.
-With vastly improved speed, lower latency and greater capacity, 5G will enable early adopters to sprint ahead of the competition.
+There are three major ways in which 5G will be transformative and beneficial for us all.
+With vastly improved speed, lower latency and greater capacity, 5G will equip businesses with internet speeds to spring ahead of their competition.
+Here’s a detailed breakdown of 5G technology’s benefits and impact on businesses.

 In the shorter term, it means that pretty much anything you want to download will be on your device within a matter of seconds and that's only the tip of the speed iceberg.